NVIDIA-Omniverse/PhysX/physx/documentation/platformreadme/linux/README_LINUX.md

 * The script generate_projects.sh expects a preset name as a parameter, if a parameter is not provided it does list the available presets and you can select one.
 * Generated solutions are placed in the folders compiler/linux-debug, compiler/linux-checked, compiler/linux-profile, compiler/linux-release.

 ## Building SDK:

-* Makefiles are in compiler/linux-debug etc
+* Makefiles are located in compiler/linux-debug, etc.
-* Clean solution: make clean
+* Clean solution: `make clean`
-* Build solution: make
+* Build solution: `make`
-* Install solution: make install
+* Install solution: `make install`

 Note:
 Compile errors on unsupported compilers or platforms are frequently caused by additional warnings that are treated as errors by default.
-While we cannot offer support in this case we recommend removing all occurences of the `-Werror` flag in the file `physx/source/compiler/cmake/linux/CMakeLists.txt`.
+While we cannot offer support in this case, we recommend removing all occurrences of the `-Werror` flag in the file `physx/source/compiler/cmake/linux/CMakeLists.txt`.

 ## PhysX GPU Acceleration: